b00mshaka1aka/first-project/README.md

 # First project

 This is my first project.
-Any time i like programming with Java, then i read most popular java code.
+Free time i like programming with Java, so i'm writing most popular java code.

 ```Java